 Have an emergency communications system in place.

 An emergency communication device can provide a higher level of help than a cell phone can offer and can be a true lifesaver in the event of an emergency in your fitness center.
-An all-inclusive solution like Kings III emergency monitoring offers easy-to-use emergency telephone equipment that makes a difference, along with professionally-trained emergency dispatchers, available 24/7/365.
+An all-inclusive solution like Kings III emergency phone monitoring offers easy-to-use emergency telephone equipment that makes a difference, along with professionally-trained emergency dispatchers, available 24/7/365.

 Kings III operators receive specialized training specific to emergency response.
 They are certified in Advanced Emergency Medical Dispatch (AEMD), allowing them to provide your tenants step-by-step pre-arrival medical instructions until help arrives (this includes CPR) if needed.
 An AEMD certification meets and exceeds all national safety requirements, which is significant in any emergency.